 1933(3rd of Tishrei, 5649): Shabbat Shuvah

-1933(3rd of Tishrei, 5649): New York native Sime Silverman the publisher who founded Variety which became “the Bible” of American show business passed away today.
+1933(3rd of Tishrei, 5649): Sixty year old New York native and publisher Sime Silverman, the son of Louis J. Silverman, the husband of Harriett Freeman, the father of Sidney Silverman, and grandfather of Syd Silverman who in 1905 founded Variety which became “the Bible” of American show business passed away today.

 1933: Walter Becker, the son of Mr. and Mrs. Becker” is scheduled to be called to the Torah as a Bar Mitzvah at Congregation Beth-El in Camden, NJ.